 Former Education Sec.
 DeVos blasts Biden admin's 'many ties' to 'twisted and warped' critical race theory

-DeVos said Biden's nominee Lhamon would turn DOE's civil rights division into an 'office for critical race theory'
+Biden's nominee would turn civil rights division into an 'office for critical race theory,' DeVos said

-EXCLUSIVE: Former Department of Education (DOE) Secretary Betsy DeVos said it is "appalling" to see close ties between radical groups pushing critical race theory and the Biden administration, which came under fire this week for promoting a radical activist group’s manual advocating for educators to "disrupt Whiteness and other forms of oppression."
+EXCLUSIVE: Former Department of Education Secretary Betsy DeVos said it is "appalling" to see close ties between radical groups pushing critical race theory and the Biden administration, which came under fire this week for promoting a radical activist group’s manual advocating for educators to "disrupt Whiteness and other forms of oppression."

-"[The Biden administration] is continuing to claim that they are not promoting critical race theory…but the link in the back to school manual was uncovered yesterday and there are ties between the deputy secretary and others in this admin directly to the Abolitionist Teaching Network group who have been pushing this whole issue in a major way," DeVos said during an exclusive interview with Fox News on Thursday.
+"[The Biden administration] is continuing to claim that they are not promoting critical race theory… but the link in the back to school manual was uncovered yesterday and there are ties between the deputy secretary and others in this admin directly to the Abolitionist Teaching Network group who have been pushing this whole issue in a major way," DeVos said during an exclusive interview with Fox News on Thursday.

 "There are many ties inside and outside of the administration and tying directly to the AFT (American Federation of Teachers) and the NEA (National Education Association) and all of the people who are supposed to be focused on doing the right thing for kids.
 And it is appalling."